 Unlisted Cancers May Still Be Covered Under EEOICPA or RECA

-If you or your loved one has developed cancer, free home healthcare services may be available through the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) or the Radiation Exposure Compensation Act (RECA) even if the cancer is not one of the conditions listed above.
-As an example, prostate cancer is not one of the officially listed conditions under either the EEOICPA or under RECA.
-Still, that does not mean that a person with prostate cancer is barred from seeking benefits through these federal programs.
+However, that does not mean that a person with prostate cancer is barred from seeking benefits.
 To get coverage, a patient in this position will be required to bring a non-SEC cancer claim.
 These claims can be somewhat more complicated, but a non-SEC cancer claim can still be a viable path to benefits for an applicant who meets all of the requirements.
-If you have questions or concerns about filing a non-SEC cancer claim, you should consult with an experienced professional right away.
+If you have questions or concerns about filing a non-SEC cancer claim, you should immediately consult an experienced professional.

 Learn More About Free Home Healthcare Services For Cancer Patients

-At United Energy Workers Healthcare and Four Corners Health Care, we are committed to offering qualified EEOICPA and RECA beneficiaries superior home healthcare services.
+At United Energy Workers Healthcare and Four Corners Health Care, we are committed to offering qualified program beneficiaries superior home healthcare services.
 If you or your loved one is dealing with any type of cancer, our team is prepared to help you explore all available options for no-cost home health services.
 An energy workers compensation program can be of great value to cancer patients.
 For additional information on what we can do for you and your family, please do not hesitate to contact our home healthcare professionals today.